 2.7% – Apple HomePod

 Amazon maintains a strong lead ahead of Google currently, almost tripling their current numbers.
-A number of smaller brands’ smart speakers are selling but are currently no where close to Google or Amazon.
-Apple takes last place with their HomePod speakers, but is probably focusing more intently on its software (Siri) rather than its hardware.
+A number of smaller brands’ smart speakers are selling but are currently nowhere close to Google or Amazon.
+Apple takes the last place with their HomePod speakers but is probably focusing more intently on its software (Siri) rather than its hardware.

 HubSpot Voice Search Statistics

 HubSpot recently completed a survey that took in responses from over 3,500 people across Canada, the UK, and the US.
 Some of their findings are helpful in understanding how consumers view smart speakers, and what some of their concerns are.

 HubSpot has reported that 52% of their responses stated that people use a voice assistant of some sort.
 This can be anything from Siri to Alexa.

 HubSpot has also stated in their survey that 15% (vs 11.5%) of users make a purchase from their smart speaker at least once per month.
 On top of that – 30% of users have used their assistants to buy something online.

 And last but not least… 37% of people plan to buy a smart speaker for themselves or someone else within the next 6-12 months.